 - Loan Disbursement Handbook

-Each ADB financed and administered project is required to have a design and monitoring framework (DMF) that provides a logical structure for results focused project design.
-It is drafted in the project concept note and finalized with the borrower during negotiations prior to Board approval and provides project managers with a framework to monitor and evaluate the achievement of development results.
-More
+Each ADB-financed project is required to have a design and monitoring framework that provides a logical structure for results focused project design.

-Describes how executing and implementing agencies will implement the project and deliver the results on time, with quality, within budget, and in accordance with government and Asian Development Bank (ADB) policies and procedures.
-It is mandatory (except for program lending and technical assistance (TAs)), and serves as the main document describing implementation details.
-More
+A Project Administration Manual is embedded in each ADB-administered project.
+It describes how executing and implementing agencies will implement the project and deliver the results on time, with quality, within budget, and in accordance with government and ADB policies and procedures.

-Aids executing and implementing agencies of ADB-financed projects, ADB staff, and project consultants and managers and serves as a practical guide on project implementation.
-More
+This is a practical guide on project implementation for executing and implementing agencies of ADB-financed projects, ADB staff, and project consultants and managers.